telezhnaya/about/README.md

 ## FAQ

 ### Telezhnaya or Telezhnaia?
 Sounds the same.
 I prefer to use the first option (as you could see in my nickname everywhere), but Russian government insist on the second one.
-So I use the second option for all documents (including CV).
+I need to be careful working with legal documents.

 ### Olga or Olya?
 In Russian, first one is official, while second one is casual one.
 It's usually hard to pronounce `Olya` for people who do not speak Russian, so choose to your taste.
 Please do not write `Olia`, it looks awful and even Russian government will not push me to use this option.